Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 # => "Fuzz"
 ```

-Again, that's what we expected.
+Again, we get just what we wanted.
 But notice how we were able to access our local variable, expose it and change it, and all without giving these processes a second thought.
 It's as if we take these behavioural properties of being able to expose and change the local variable's value for granted, as if those properties are inherent to the very essence of being a local variable.
 This is not the case for instance variables.
-The flexibility that belongs to instance variables, allowing them to preclude these behaviours, is precisely the precondition for encapsulation.
+The flexibility that belongs to instance variables, allowing them to preclude such behaviours, is precisely the precondition for encapsulation.

 Encapsulation is a form of data protection that allows programmers to hide functionality from the rest of the code base (LS OOP book somewhere).
 When we define an attribute within a class, we have the flexibilty to decide what sorts of properties will belong to it.
-Once decided, those properties will predetermine the level of access available outside of the class; that is, whether the values associated with instance variables are able to be accessed will be predetermined by how we define the attributes within the class.
+Once decided, those properties will predetermine the level of access available to the rest of the code base outside of the class; that is, whether the values associated with instance variables are able to be exposed or changed will be predetermined by how we define the attributes within the class.

+[Image depicting differences between local variables and instance variables]

-##### A Note on State and its Tracking of Attributes
+##### A Note on State and Attribute Tracking

 We claimed above that an object's state tracks the attributes defined within the object's class.
 We want to explain that idea in a little more depth here.
 Let's use our last definition of the `Robot` class.